ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/ld0cD5XK_pc" frameborder="0" allowfullscreen></iframe>
 </div>

 For all the cool cats out there, [0 K](https://osu.ppy.sh/beatmaps/artists/424) makes their return to CWC!
 Following up [Brilliant Silver, Shining Blade](https://osu.ppy.sh/beatmapsets/2195061#fruits/4644324) from 2024 with [Downtown Swoop](https://osu.ppy.sh/beatmapsets/2566329#fruits/5708574), they are depicting their range as an artist with a rhythmically complex jazz track.
-Our former Beatmap Nominator made sure to spoil the mode in which he resides, ::Deif::{ user=318565 } and [ZiRoX](https://osu.ppy.sh/users/200768) being the best picks from the job.
+Our former Beatmap Nominator made sure to spoil the mode in which he resides, ::Deif::{ user=318565 } and ::ZiRoX::{ user=200768 } being the best picks from the job.
 Having been great supports of *0 K* for many years at this point, they pushed this song to its *precise* limits by testing higher CS with lower AR.

 ### Quarterfinals